 This partnership will provide opportunities for participants historically underrepresented in STEM to become next generation materials scientists through innovative research and education in emerging research areas.

-This Partnership will build significant capacity and infrastructure for research and education in materials at NMSU, complementing an existing pathway towards careers in national nuclear security.
+This seed partnership will build significant capacity and infrastructure for research and education in materials at NMSU, complementing an existing pathway towards careers in national nuclear security.

 This partnership will offer materials research opportunities and training for potential and matriculating UCF students at the high school, undergraduate and graduate levels.
 It integrates innovative recruitment strategies and outreach to regional colleges and organizations.